rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### Scales with an awn extension

-In this state the pappus has a flattened form with a bristle-like extension at its apex.
+In this state the pappus has a flattened form with a stiff bristle-like extension at its apex.

 #### Smooth, scabrid or barbellate bristle or hair